Baseball And Fastpitch Softball Pitching Lessons

 - Ball looking at 2nd base when front foot lands

 - Snap or flip wrist at release (shown above)

 - Rotate or snap hips at release

-- Hello elbow or curl elbow after release
+- Hello elbow or scoop the ice cream after release (shown above)

 Mike Sedberry's Baseball And Fastpitch Softball Pitching Academy

-If you want to become the very best pitcher you can be, we will show you how to use the body exactly like the very best pitchers in baseball and fastpitch softball.
+If you want to become the very best pitcher you can be, you want to learn how to use the body exactly like the very best pitchers in baseball and fastpitch softball.
 You will be surprised how, with good pitching cues, you can throw harder with better control.
 This will help prevent arm soreness pitchers get from using bad mechanics, that can lead to serious sometimes career ending injuries.

 Learn the seven traits all successful pitchers have in common that help them throw harder with more control.
 Even in pro baseball and fastpitch softball, pitchers perform these traits at various levels, the most successful pitchers execute them at the highest level.
 We also use a radar gun so you can see the increase in your velocity as you learn these traits.